Back to all issues

 Conservative Perspective

-• •Peace through strength—robust military prevents war more than diplomacy alone
+• Peace through strength—a robust military and willingness to act prevent war more than diplomacy alone

-• •America First means prioritizing our interests over endless foreign commitments
+• America First means prioritizing our interests over endless foreign commitments and unfair trade arrangements

-• •International organizations undermine American sovereignty and should be resisted
+• International organizations often undermine American sovereignty and should be resisted

 Evidence-Based Facts